gabytal/TrackingSystem/README.md

 # TrackingSystem
-this is a tracking system, based on Python api with Flask. its basically take url Parameters from the user, build a Json file from it, take the origin IP of the requester, convert it to Lat & Long location format, then send it to elastic search with python elasticsearch module:
+this is a tracking system, based on Python api with Flask framework. its basically take url Parameters from the user, build a Json file from it, take the origin IP of the requester, convert it to Lat & Long location format, then send it to elastic search with python elasticsearch module: